LCM (2): Service history

 The war time US Navy publication Allied Landing Craft and Ships describes the operational use of the LCM (2) as "To land one light tank or motor vehicle."

 In early August 1942, when the US Navy expedition arrived at Guadalcanal, it contained 48 LCM (2)s; almost the Navy's entire inventory of LCMs.
-The force also had a small assortment of earlier designs of barges and ponts, plus 116 Landing Craft Vehicle (LCV)s, each able to hold 10,000-pounds of cargo, such as a 75mm pack howitzer, a 105mm howitzer, or 1-ton truck, but heavier equipment (90mm and 5 inch guns, heavy trucks, and the Marines' tanks) would have to be carried in the LCM (2)s.
+The force also had a small assortment of earlier designs of barges and ponts, plus 116 Landing Craft Vehicle (LCV)s, each able to hold 10,000-pounds of cargo, such as a 75 mm pack howitzer, a 105 mm howitzer, or 1-ton truck, but heavier equipment (90 mm and 5-inch guns, heavy trucks, and the Marines' tanks) would have to be carried in the LCM (2)s.

 In early November 1942, these craft operated with the Western Task Force, landing in the Casablanca area during Operation Torch.
 In July 1943, they saw limited service during the Sicily landings and a few still served as late as the Salerno landings in September 1943.